ls88-openscienceconnector/final-project-team-3/README.md

 | `notebooks`  | Jupyter Notebook files, including reproduction analysis using both `pandas` and `datascience`, as well as the Pre-Analysis Plan and a "blank" notebook  |
 | `output`  | output data (same as original, for demo purposes) in CSV and TSV format  |
 | `subassignments`  | Markdown files with submissions for final project sub-assignments  |

-## Final Project Details

-Your repo should contain _all_ of the folders listed above, and they should contain the appropriate files (e.g. the notebook with your analysis goes into the `notebooks` folder).

 ### Pre-Analysis Plan